A Fatty Liver Spreads to all Your Organs

 The accumulation of this excess fat around vital organs poses significant health risks.

-Your organ function could decrease over time due to this build-up leading to increased inflammation within these areas.
-Inflammation triggers an immune response which further exacerbates damage by promoting fibrosis (scarring) - a precursor to more serious conditions like cirrhosis.
+Inflammation triggers an immune response, further exacerbating damage by promoting fibrosis (scarring) - a precursor to more severe conditions like cirrhosis.

 This phenomenon underscores how interconnected our bodily systems truly are and why maintaining optimal hepatic health should be everyone's priority.
 You might wonder now: How do I know if my liver is fatty?